ilikeassembly/ilikeassembly/README.md

 - 💞️ I’m looking to collaborate on assembly
 - 📫 How to reach me - assembly
 - 😄 Pronouns: assem/bly
-- ⚡ Fun fact: assembly
+- ⚡ Fun fact: stuck on 1 line of code while everyone's stuck on 1 line of coke

 <!---
 ilikeassembly/ilikeassembly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.